On March 13, Estonia built on its well-deserved title as the “digital nation” when it launched the online hackathon, Hack The Crisis Estonia.

 Velmio created Corona-Tracker, a data-driven app to help people monitor the COVID-19 outbreak, whether in perfect health, infected with the virus, or recovered.

-Corona-tracker has been helping users to analyse their symptoms to estimate a COVID-19 risk level, and it also shows the risk level or nearby locations.
+Corona-tracker has been helping users to analyze their symptoms to estimate a COVID-19 risk level, and it also shows the risk level or nearby locations.

 The app even runs passively in the background, detecting potential health issues and collecting insights to suggest lifestyle changes for the user.